-They are friendly, easy to keep and very tough.
+They are friendly, easy to keep, and adamant.

-Character: They are very easy to keep, don’t require too much space and lay all year round.
+Character: They are straightforward to keep, don’t require too much space, and lay all year round.

-Character: Hybrids tend to make excellent layers, consumer less food, and aren’t very likely to become broody.
-They make a great choice, however make sure you source your hybrid from a sustainable breeder and ensure that it hasn’t been overbred.
+Character: Hybrids tend to make excellent layers, consume less food, and aren’t very likely to become broodies.
+They make a great choice.
+However, make sure you source your hybrid from a sustainable breeder and ensure that it hasn’t been overbred.

 3. Buff Orpington